rharbird/microbit-challenges/docs/source/basics/classes_objects.rst

 	 :align: center

 Python is an object-oriented language - it's based on the concept of "objects" that contain some fields (variables) and methods (functions).
-It's procedures can modify it's attributes (fields) - it has a "self" awareness.
-Everything in Python is an objects - whether it's an integer or a list.
+It's procedures can modify it's attributes (fields).
+Everything in Python is an object - whether it's an integer or a list.

+``Object`` is a very handy concept to make a model of something abstract.
+Take a list.
 How would you describe a list object?
 What attributes does it have?
+How do you know something is a list?

+.. tip: Do you remember the ``dir(ClassName)`` command?
+It lists all the attributes and methods of a required class, such as ``dir(str)``.

 To create an instance of an object, you first need to construct a "prototype", that will define what the object will look like and what's it capable of.
 The prototype is called a class::